-When it comes to dynamic messaging content from collaboration tools like Zoom, Slack, and Microsoft Teams as well as SMS, mobile messaging, and consumer applications like WhatsApp, the SEC’s updated recordkeeping Rule 17a-4 announced on October 12, 2022 signals a sea change for broker-dealers.
+When it comes to dynamic messaging content from collaboration tools like Webex, Zoom, Slack, and Microsoft Teams as well as SMS, mobile messaging, and consumer applications like WhatsApp, the SEC’s updated recordkeeping Rule 17a-4 announced on October 12, 2022 signals a sea change for broker-dealers.
 The SEC replaced its antiquated “non-erasable, non-rewritable” electronic recordkeeping requirement in place since the late-90s with a technology-neutral approach centered around audit trail data, which provides far greater flexibility in implementation.

 At Theta Lake, we welcome the modernization of Rule 17a-4 as it allows our financial services customers to more easily manage archiving controls for SEC-regulated electronic communications records.
 In addition, the spirit and letter of the revised Rule aligns with Theta Lake’s modern approach to the capture, retention, and supervision of complex, interactive video, voice, chat, and email conversation data.